lakazatong/SDSetup/README.md

 ```
 Your setup.py is now ready!

+* On Linux or WSL:

 Paste it in any Stable Diffusion web UI repository and run:
 ```
 python setup.py
 ```
 Your Stable Diffusion web UI repository is now setup!

+* On Windows:

+Does not work on windows for now.

 ## Instructions and Tips